basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Scheduling-Cascading.md

 | F | <-> | E | <-> | D |
 +---+     +---+     +---+
 ```

 In the diagram above, a write at cluster A will go through clusters B, C, D, E and F as well as F, E, D, C and B. This can be mitigated by disabling cascading at a cluster.
 If cascading were disabled on cluster D, a write at cluster A would go through B, C, and D as well as F, E, and D. This means there is a single double-write opposed to the 4 without the break.
 A write at cluster E would go to D as well as F, A, B, C and D.

-A fully meshed group of clusters also prevents double-writes.

 ### Usage